-The Plan defines Early Retirement Age as 50.
-You of course may continue working after reaching your Early Retirement Age and continue to earn benefits.
-In order to collect an early retirement benefit, you must cease active employment with your Employer.
+The plan defines Early Retirement Age as 50.
+You of course may continue working after reaching your Early Retirement Age, and continue to earn benefits.
+In order to collect an early retirement benefit, you must cease active employment under the collective bargaining agreement.

-Participants who were members of the Kentucky State District Council of Carpenters & Millwrights Retirement Annuity Trust Fund on June 30, 2010 may take early retirement at age 45 for their benefit earned through that date, but only after they have ceased active employment in the trade and in the industry.
+Participants who were members of the Kentucky State District Council of Carpenters & Millwrights Retirement Annuity Trust Fund at June 30, 2010 may take early retirement at age 45 for their benefit earned through that date, but only after they have ceased active employment in the trade and in the industry.